missionpinball/mpf-docs/mechs/troughs/modern_mechanical.rst

 which uses mechanical leaf switches.
 If you have a modern trough that uses opto boards, use :doc:`this guide <modern_opto>` instead.

-The following diagram shows how the modern trough works:
+The following diagram shows how the modern trough works: (This is a side view)

 .. image:: /mechs/images/modern_trough.jpg